MohammedA-04/SDD_Python/README.md

     - Each Week's Content
     - Any Home Project or Any Other Excercises

  ~ Every Week - We are handed out questions and problems to fix.
-In each file i have provided i reached a solution and notes in comment section, Enjoy!
+In each file that i have provided i've reached a solution and provided notes in comment section, Enjoy!

 // Note : That Week 6 is Guidance Week, So there is no file for that week as there was an exam //